Skip to main content

 Filtering using indicators

-In both the views, you can click on specific entries to filter indicators by business unit or area of focus.
+In both views, you can select specific entries to filter indicators by business unit or area of focus.

 You can also click on an individual indicator to open the Things view, where you’ll see a detailed list of related items such as applications, domains, devices or IP addresses, certificates, and cookies.